OhiaJanny/alx-system_engineering-devops/0x00-shell_basics/README.md

 Use `cd -` to change the working to the previous one

 Use `ls al . .. /boot` to list out all files beginning with period characters which are normally hidden

+Use `file /tmp/iamafile` to print the type of file named iamafile